What is Mucopolysaccharidosis Type I?

-Mucopolysaccharidosis Type I (MPS I)is an inherited condition in which the body lacks an enzyme called alpha-L-iduronidase.
+Mucopolysaccharidosis type I (MPS I) is an inherited condition in which the body lacks an enzyme called alpha-L-iduronidase.
 Without this enzyme, the body cannot properly break down long chains of sugar molecules called glycosaminoglycans.
 As a result, these molecules accumulate in the body, causing numerous health problems.
-There are two forms of MPS I: a severe form and a milder (attenuated) form.
-MPS I is caused by mutations in the IDUA gene.
+MPS I is caused by harmful genetic changes (variants) in the IDUA gene.
+MPS I has two forms: a severe form and a milder (attenuated) form.
+However, there is a significant overlap between the forms of the condition.

 Severe Mucopolysaccharidosis Type I

-Children with the condition appear normal at birth but may start to develop symptoms before the age of one.
-Infants may develop bulging of organs or tissue (hernia) at the belly button or inner groin, coarsening of facial features (broad mouth, square jaw), spine malformations, and frequent infections in the nose, sinuses, pharynx, or larynx.
+This form of the condition is also known as Hurler syndrome.
+Children with the condition appear normal at birth but may develop symptoms before age one.
+Infants may develop bulging of organs or tissue (hernia) at the belly button or inner groin, distinct facial features, abnormalities of the heart, and bone malformations.
+Ear, nose, and throat infections are common.
 Delays in development are usually present in the first year of life and progress as the child ages.
-By the age of three, growth slows and hearing loss is common.
-Enlargement of the liver and spleen may be present and heart disease (including valve problems and narrowed arteries) and lung disease frequently develop.
-A dangerous accumulation of fluid around the brain (hydrocephalus) can also occur.
-Children with this condition tend to have a shortened lifespan but may live longer with treatment.
+Growth slows by age three, and hearing loss is common.
+Enlargement of the liver and spleen may be present, and heart and lung disease frequently develop.
+A dangerous build-up of fluid around the brain (hydrocephalus) can also occur.

 Attenuated Mucopolysaccharidosis Type I